python/the-knights-who-say-ni/README.md

 # The Knights Who Say "Ni"!
-A bot to check if a contributor to a
-[Python project](https://github.com/python) has signed the [PSF CLA](https://www.python.org/psf/contrib/contrib-form/).
+A bot to check if the author of a pull request to a [Python project](https://github.com/python) has signed the [PSF CLA](https://www.python.org/psf/contrib/contrib-form/).